IEC 60904-9:2020 Standard for Solar Simulators

 What is Spectral Coverage?

-The first of the two new metrics introduced by IEC 60904-9 is spectral coverage (abbreviated as the acronym SPC in the standard).
-This quantity is the percentage of the spectrum between 300 nm and 1200 nm that is covered by a solar simulator’s output.
+The first of the two new metrics IEC 60904-9 introduced is spectral coverage (abbreviated as the acronym SPC in the standard).
+This quantity is the percentage of the spectrum between 300 nm and 1200 nm covered by a solar simulator’s output.

-In the figure below, you can see the 10% cutoff point for whether or not a solar simulator covers the spectrum at a given wavelength.
+The figure below shows the 10% cutoff point for whether or not a solar simulator covers the spectrum at a given wavelength.

 Graph showing the 10% cutoff point for whether or not a solar simulator covers the AM 1.5G spectrum at a given wavelength - single blue LED (400 nm to 500 nm)

-Mathematically, the method of calculating the percentage of spectral coverage is to sum regions where a solar simulator produces irradiance above 10% of the AM1.5G reference spectrum, and divide that by the total irradiance from 300 m to 1200 nm.
+Mathematically, calculating the percentage of spectral coverage is to sum regions where a solar simulator produces irradiance above 10% of the AM1.5G reference spectrum and divide that by the total irradiance from 300 m to 1200 nm.
 This is given in Equation 3.12 (3) from IEC 60904-9:2020, shown here.

 Mathematical formula calculating the percentage of spectral coverage is to sum regions where a solar simulator produces irradiance above 10% of the AM1.5G reference spectrum - dividing that by the total irradiance from 300 m to 1200 nm.